drag

 I guess one of the challenges was I was a bit of a late starter as a dancer.
 I didn’t start taking it seriously until I was in my mid-teens and that’s quite late, especially for female dancers.
 I didn’t have the technical foundation that you really need.
 I hadn’t done any ballet and I hadn’t really done that formal training yet.
 There were definitely gaps in my abilities, and I had a lot of catching up to do.

-But there have been lots of forks in the road like across my career.
+But there have been lots of forks in the road across my career.
 There have been so many times where I felt like I might have to give up… [where I] felt like I’d reached the end of a road or the opportunities weren’t going to come again.
 I just felt like every time I had that feeling… an invitation or an opportunity would come right at that moment.

 You have to be enormously resilient, driven and organised.
 You need some self-belief to get through because there’s a lot of disappointment and rejection… things don’t work out as much as they do work out.
 Weathering the bad times is the test, isn’t it?